pip-services/pip-services-docs/content/en/golang/components/connect/connection_params.md

 > (c [*ConnectionParams]()) UseDiscovery() bool

-- **returns**: bool - true if connection shall be retrieved from DiscoveryService
+- **returns**: bool - true if the connection shall be retrieved from DiscoveryService